quique/isOnline/README.md

 1. Create ```emails.lst``` file and fill it with each email in new line (as in ```emails.lst.example```). leave an empty line in the end.
 2. Create ```websites.lst``` file and fill it with each website in a new line (as in ```websites.lst.example```). leave an empty line in the end.

-    Note that the script will approve http response 200 only. url(s) with 301 (redirect) will fail.
     Note that the websites must include the used protocol (*http://*, for example).

 ## Add to crontab